Chukwu3meka/NextJs-starter-template/README.md

 ## USE

-this is a NextJs starter that includes
+This is a NextJs starter that includes

 - Material-UI
 - SASS
 - Redux
 - Google Fonts

+Don't forget to run `git remote remove origin` and then update remote repo

 ## Author